RIFLE ELK HUNTS

 During the rifle elk season bulls have started to move away from their cows.
 They become more solitary, demanding that hunters first find them by hiking to the ridgetops and glassing.
 Once located, we slow down and make a plan… and the hunt is on!
 Our rifle elk hunts are all about thoughtful planning and putting in the time.
 Average shot distance is 100 yards.
 We like to get close, and we generally make an approach to our animals in deep timber.
 Slipping in on a big, solo bull is as good as it gets!

 Non-resident license application deadline is April 1.
 All Montana license information can be found on Montana Fish, Wildlife and Parks website. https://fwp.mt.gov/hunt

 270 mag, 280, 7mm mag, 30-06, 300

 Learn more about our pricing options:

-This area of Montana has good populations of elk.
+This area of Montana has small bands of elk.

 Early in the season (last week of October) the residual effects of the rut remain, and it’s not uncommon to find bulls still traveling with cows.
 Bugling and cow calling can still be effective at this time of year.
 As the season progresses, however, bulls will become increasingly independent.
 They will concentrate exclusively on feeding, resting, and recovering from the rigors of the rut and at this point it’s all about putting in the miles, finding an animal to work with, and doggedly chasing him until you get a shot.